Bradley-Hower/201-reading-notes/class-01.md

 #### Browser APIs - Information pulled from the browser environment

-+DOM (Document Object Model) - the top-level organizer of HTML and CSS +Geolocation - provides GPS and IP address.
++ DOM (Document Object Model) - the top-level organizer of HTML and CSS
++ Geolocation - provides GPS and IP address.
-+Canvas and WebGL - 2D and 3D graphics.
++ Canvas and WebGL - 2D and 3D graphics.
-+Audio and Video - Video feed.
++ Audio and Video - Video feed.
 Web camera, microphone inputs.

 #### Third-party APIs - Code from Other Sites
-+Examples:
+ Examples:
-+Twitter feed
++ Twitter feed
-+Maps
-+Analytics
++ Maps
++ Analytics

 ## Adding JavaScript